habedi/element-0/README.md

 Element 0 is a Lisp dialect implemented in the Zig programming language.
-It is inspired by Scheme and aims to be compliant with the [R5RS](https://www-sop.inria.fr/indes/fp/Bigloo/doc/r5rs-7.html) standard to a large extent.
+It is inspired by Scheme and aims to be compliant with the [R5RS](https://www-sop.inria.fr/indes/fp/Bigloo/doc/r5rs-7.html) standard to good degree.
-The main goal of Element 0 is to provide a lightweight, embeddable Lisp interpreter (named `elz`) that can be easily integrated into Zig applications as a scripting engine, as well as a standalone interactive read-eval-print-loop (REPL).
+The main goal of this project is to provide a lightweight, embeddable Lisp interpreter (named `elz`) that can be easily integrated into Zig applications as a scripting engine, as well as a standalone interactive read-eval-print-loop (REPL).
-Additionally, it comes with a foreign function interface (FFI) API that lets you call Zig procedures from Lisp code and vice versa.
+Additionally, it comes with a foreign function interface (FFI) API that lets you call Zig procedures from Element 0 and vice versa.

 ### Features

-* **R5RS-ish**: Aims for a good level of R5RS compliance.
+* A good level of R5RS compliance with a sizable standard library.
-* **Embeddable**: Easy to integrate into Zig projects as Zig library.
+* Easy to integrate into Zig projects as a lightweight and fast scripting engine.
-* **FFI**: Allows calling Zig functions from Lisp and vice versa.
+* Easy to extend with Zig functions via FFI.
-* **Garbage Collection**: Uses the Boehm-Demers-Weiser garbage collector.
-* **REPL**: Comes with REPL for scripting and development.
+* Comes with REPL for scripting and development.

 See the [ROADMAP.md](ROADMAP.md) for the list of implemented and planned features.